Olivia de Havilland Fast Facts

-(CNN)Here's a look at the life of Academy Award-winning actress, Olivia de Havilland.
+(CNN)Here's a look at the life of Academy Award-winning actress Olivia de Havilland.

 Personal: